MaxHalford/maxhalford.github.io/content/blog/halftoning-2.md

 I found a fair amount of resources about the method, most of them being implementations of Adrian Secord's paper.
 However, not many of these resources went into the nitty-gritty details which are not obvious for beginners in image processing.
 Before delving into the code, I want to go through some concepts that may seem obvious to some readers but that I judge worthy of detailing.

 In art, [stippling](https://en.wikipedia.org/wiki/Stippling) is a process where single-colored dots are laid out on a white image so as to reproduce an image.
 The denser the dots, the darker the area they cover.
 The visual appeal of stippled images comes from the way the dots are laid out.
-A good stippling method generates evenly spaces dots which makes the image seem *organized*.
+A good stippling method generates evenly spaced dots which makes the image seem *organized*.
 This kind of harmonious distribution is often referred to as [blue noise](https://en.wikipedia.org/wiki/Colors_of_noise#/Blue_noise) and is notoriously difficult to generate.

 Adrian Secord's idea - inspired Oliver Deussen's previous work from 2000 - is to use *weighted centroidal Voronoi diagrams* to place the dots.
 Although the name may seem far fetched, the underlying idea is very simple and can be broken down into three parts.